Photo top of page: Music in the streets on the F

 an anglophile, and has a British wife, Penelope.
 After winning the

-primaries for the conservative Les Républicains party prior to the 2017
+primaries for the conservative Les Républicains party prior

 presidential election, and then becoming the front-runner to win,

 Fillon was subsequently disgraced following accusations that he had had

 his wife handsomely paid out of public funds for a fictitious job.
 He